 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of science (B.S.) in interior architecture design that prepares graduates to be future leaders and innovators in the global design industry.
+The University offers a bachelor of fine arts (B.F.A.) in interior architecture design that prepares graduates to be future leaders and innovators in the global design industry.

 Indiana State's Interior Architecture Design Program offers a dynamic and progressive curriculum supported by top-notch facilities, frequent field trips, an active professional advisory board, and a faculty of practicing designers and scholars from around the world.
 Our graduates can be found successfully practicing interior design from California to New York as well as abroad.